tinytronix/homeautomation/README.md

 - The LoRa module bridges I2C ommands from the controller module to modules located in the garden.
 - It will later (planned for future extensions!) also send data to small devices which can be placed behind wall power outlets or wall switches.
-- On the photos you may see a little hand soldered wire.
-This is due to some misinterpretation of the datasheet ;) The schematic is already the corrected version and will work!
 - I created a Arduino library (here: https://github.com/tinytronix/SX126x) for the LoRa Modem module DRF1268T.
 The modem module can be sourced from http://www.dorji.com (SX126x based).
 The library is based on Semtec sample sources and RadioLib sources.
 Please see my repo named SX126x.
 The chip is quite new on the market and said to have several improvements regarding HopeRF modules.